AeriaVelocity/WBL-Assg3-TreeManagementSystem/README.md

 update and report on trees in a specific nature reserve, and allows members of the public to make anonymous comments on these trees.

+As this is a client-server application with a separate client application, and a separate server, this application cannot be hosted on GitHub Pages.
+Please clone or download the repository and follow [Getting Started](#getting-started).

 ## Getting Started

 You need `npm` and `node` to run this project.
 You can install them from the